Minimising the impact of scale-dependent galaxy bias on the joint cosmological analysis of large scale structures: Additional figures

 where $\phi_p^{\rm fid}$ is the true (fiducial) value of the parameter $\phi_p$ and $\phi_p^{\rm est}$ is its estimated value, $\mu_i$ is the theory prediction and $x_i$ is the data vector \citep{Taylor07}.
 The indices $p$ and $q$ indicate the model parameters, while $i$ and $j$ represent the elements of the data vector and its covariance matrix.
 We note that this formalism only provides the linear order terms which produce systematic errors.

 For our analysis the data, $x_i$, comes from the scale-dependent galaxy bias models D18 and SH18.
 We then compute $\Delta\phi$ using \Eqt\eqref{eq:deltaphi}, but assuming a constant galaxy bias model for $\mu_i$.
 As mentioned before we allow for five free cosmological parameters in our analysis: $\sigma_8$, $\Om$, $h$, $\Omega_{\rm b}$ and $n_{\rm s}$ as well as a number of galaxy bias parameters equal to the number of lens redshift bins.
 We marginalise over all parameters except for $\sigma_8$ and $\Om$, by removing their columns and rows from the parameter covariance matrix which is the inverse of the Fisher matrix.
 We perform this analysis for both setups in \sect\ref{sec:surveys} with $\Psi$-statistics.
 For the KiDS-BOSS-like setup, we have seven free parameters and we compare the results to an analysis using the angular power spectra adopted by \cite{vanuitert/etal:2018}, while for the DES-Y1-5000 setup we include ten free parameters and perform the comparison with the correlation functions adopted for the DES-Y1 3$\times$2pt analysis \citep{DES}.
+In order to achieve low sensitivity to the scale dependence of the galaxy bias, while retaining as much information as possible, we allow for freedom in both angular range and $n$-modes included in the $\Psi$-statistics analysis.
+This choice is justified, given that each survey adopted different levels of scale cuts to mitigate the impact of the scale-dependent galaxy bias.

 We also show a cosmic shear prior based on the analysis of \cite{asgari/etal:2020} for both setups.
 The prior is produced by scaling the parameter covariance matrix obtained from the analysis of both KiDS-VIKING-450 and DES-Y1 data sets to the area of our two setups (see \tab\ref{tab:setups}).
 We combine the galaxy clustering and GGL results with the cosmic shear prior, but only over the two parameters of interest, $\sigma_8$ and $\Om$.